sheuabdulazeez/workflow-builder/README.md

 ### Todo Day 7

+- Add the plus button to the node on the frontend so we can add more nodes
 - Add Events to the node description (Gmail, Sheet, Webhook, Client, Task)
 - Get the Node to the frontend with filtering based on the node type (trigger | action)
 - Map out the structure for the workflow database.
 Sample: